 Maintaining an emergency fund (aka a rainy-day fund) is a fundamental component of a financially healthy life.
 This may seem “boring” or “basic” in comparison to the excitement of the stock market, but its importance cannot be overstated.
 An emergency fund protects you in the event of major, unexpected expenses or loss of income.

 Where Should I Start?

 Conventional advice suggests saving 3-6 months of expenses for a sufficient emergency fund.
 This can be a bit daunting, especially when starting at zero.
 Keep in mind that a small emergency fund is better than no emergency fund.
-Begin contributing small amounts, such as $1,000-$2,000 over the next 6-12 months, and be patient as you work toward your goal of 3-6 months of expenses.
+Begin contributing small amounts over the next 6-12 months, and be patient as you work toward your goal of 3-6 months of expenses.

 Over half of Americans do not have an estate plan.
 Some people believe that estate planning is only for the ultra-wealthy.
 Others see it as something they will get around to when they are older.
 Many do not even know what estate planning is.
 For simplicity’s sake, estate planning refers to planning what will happen when you pass away.
 Kinda morbid, huh?
 However, it is important to consider.

 Many financial planners offer estate planning because your financial assets are usually a large part of passing down an inheritance.
 There are also major tax considerations in ensuring that you pass the most assets to your heirs and the least possible to the government in taxes.
 While estate planning does encompass finances, the non-financial benefits are equally, if not more, important.
 Here are some important considerations when creating your estate plan.